Skip to content

 For example:

-• The video answers the following questions…
+• This video answers the following questions…

-• The video overcomes the following objections…
+• Use this video to overcome the following objections…

 example of the screen from LinkedIn showing the notify employees button in the top right corner